History

 The Fundació Institut Guttmann was established in 1962 by Guillermo González Gilbey together with Juan Antonio Andreu Bufill and Luís Gil de Biedma Alba.

-Starting its activity as a hospital for people with spinal cord injury, the foundation evolved to become a centre of excellence in care and knowledge in the field of neuroscience in general and neurorehabilitation in particular.
 The institution has been faithful to its initial objective throughout its history: to provide the best possible comprehensive rehabilitation to people affected by spinal cord injury, acquired brain injury or other neurological disabilities, while fighting for the rights of people with disabilities and their full social equality.

 Gilbey